mgrebenets/mgrebenets.github.io/_posts/2015-02-08-code-coverage-for-ios.md

 genhtml ${LCOV_INFO} --output-directory ${LCOV_REPORTS_DIR}
 {% endhighlight %}

 Here you can see another use of exclude option to filter out unwanted results. `genhtml` is bundled with `lcov` installation.
 More documentation on `lcov` can be [found here](https://wiki.documentfoundation.org/Development/Lcov).
+You now have browsable coverate report in `lcov-reports` directory.

 ## Summary